Researcher Safety & Privacy: a two-way street

 axe10 is an extension for the two browsers that do the most to protect user privacy, Mozilla Firefox and the Tor browser.

-Axeten has chosen to work with the Mozilla foundation because there is no commercial owner, that might seek to benefit by collecting information about the user's browsing behaviour.
+Axeten has chosen to work with the Mozilla Foundation because there is no commercial owner, that might seek to benefit by collecting information about the user's browsing activity.

 Read the Browser section of the FAQs for information about the way other browsers harvest user activity data.

 How to Make the Firefox Browser Even More Private